 As was mentioned in the previous section, we have done some growing since that first shoot in 1996 when 11 shooters attended.
 Since 2007 we have averaged around 55 shooters at our monthly events!
 We currently have over 120 members from 4 states.

 We hold seven monthly matches a year.
 We have a “Dress in Your Best Duds” annual meeting, fundraiser, and banquet every year in January.
 This event has proven to be a social event our members and guests look forward to every year.

 Well, that’s the story of the Nebraska Territorial Rangers’ journey to this point in our history.
 NTR shoots are held on the 4th Sunday of the month, April through October.
 Come out and spend the day with us.
 We’ll do our best to make you feel welcome and ensure you have a fun and safe time.

 Back to Top

 Our goal and purpose is to provide a place for the old west action shooter to have FUN in a SAFE shooting environment.
-Our range officers/posse marshals are trained Range Safety Officers.
+Many of our range officers/posse marshals/shooters are trained Range Safety Officers and range owners.
 Members work weekly throughout the shooting season on the range making improvements.
-We want to make Gun Fire in the Hills one of the best old west style ranges in the country.
+We strive to make Gun Fire in the Hills one of the best old west style ranges in the country.
 (We've been told by many people visiting that we already are there!)
-We strive to make our shooting scenarios not over complicated without being boring.

 Back to Top